 What’s the difference between short lighting and broad lighting?

-It’s actually really simple.
-Both short lighting and broad lighting are classic portrait lighting patterns, but:
+Short lighting and broad lighting are classic portrait lighting patterns, but the difference is:

-- Short lighting is used when the subject is lit from the side of their face that is furthest from the camera, casting the side closest to camera into shadow.
-There’s a short area that is lit.
+- Short lighting is used when the subject is lit from the side of their face furthest from the camera, casting the side closest to camera into shadow.
+A short area is lit.

-- Broad lighting is the opposite of short lighting, so this is when the subject’s face is lit from the side that is closest to camera, so the shadow is on the side furthest from the camera.
-There’s a broad area that is lit.
+- Broad lighting is the opposite of short lighting.
+It’s when the subject’s face is lit from the side closest to camera, so the shadow is on the side furthest from the camera.
+A broad area is lit.

 Generally speaking, short lighting is much more commonly used in portrait photography as it’s the most flattering portrait lighting pattern for most people.
 The key word there is most.
 It’s not always the best lighting pattern to use.

-So let’s have a look at exactly what is short lighting and broad lighting so that you know when to use each lighting pattern.
+Now let’s look at exactly what is short lighting and broad lighting so that you know when to use each lighting pattern.

-As I mentioned, short lighting is when the face is lit from the furthest side from the camera, so the side closest to camera is in shadow.
+Short lighting is when the face is lit from the side furthest from the camera, so the side closest to camera is in shadow.

 - Because of this short lighting is slimming, which is why it’s more commonly used than broad lighting